acp29/iboot/README.md

  * Download the package.
 If it is a compressed file, decompress it.
  * Open Octave or Matlab command prompt.
  * `cd` to the package directory.
 (The directory contains a file called 'install.m')
  * Type `install`.
-The package will load now and automatically when you start Octave/Matlab
+The package will load now (and automatically in the future) when you start Octave/Matlab

  To uninstall, follow the above steps but use the `uninstall` command